What is a personal grievance at work, and when should you raise one?

 It is illegal for an employer to terminate an employee's employment or treat them unfairly just because they have raised a grievance.
 However, unfortunately this doesn't mean that it won't affect the employment relationship.

-If you're experiencing employment issues and you're considering raising a grievance, call us now for a free chat about what this might look like and how we can help you.
+If you believe a personal grievance is the next step for you, call us now for a free chat about what this might look like and how we can help you.